aya49/202105_sfu_cmpt_127/labs/02/README.md

 For this practice, we'll go over how to implement a "substring" function in C.

+**REQUIREMENT**: Write a C program called `p3.c`.
+- INPUT: `p3.c` takes two text strings as program arguments.
+    - You can ssume the two strings contain at least one character.
-**REQUIREMENT**: Write a C program called `p3contains.c` that takes two text strings as arguments (length > 0 characters) and prints "true" followed by a newline if the second string is entirely contained within the first, or "false" followed by a newline otherwise.
+- OUTPUT: prints "true" followed by a newline if the second string is entirely contained within the first, or "false" followed by a newline otherwise.

-- Recall that you can name your executable file with `-o` e.g. `gcc main.c -o contains` and run it by `./contains`.
+Recall that you can name your executable file with `-o` e.g. `gcc p3.c -o p3.o` and run it by `./p3.o`.
-- You can assume your strings are of length at least 1.

 This is an [important problem in computer science](http://en.wikipedia.org/wiki/Substring), with wide applications from searching the internet, to understanding text, to finding DNA matches.
 It's easy to state and easy to code.
 It gets interesting when the strings are long and you want to do it very efficiently.
 For now you can be happy with a simple SOLUTION to practice managing `argv` array and char strings.